shopbrick/shopbrick/README.md

 ```

 After testing, update with your live keys.
 You can configure your checkout page colors in the Stripe dashboard.
+Check [the doc](https://github.com/shopbrick/shopbrick/blob/main/doc/STRIPE.md#-customize-checkout-colors-and-appearance).

 ---